Virginia School Board ‘Wokeness Checker’ Wants Toni Morrison Banned for ‘Porn’

 Both Lawn Boy and Gender Queer were recognized by the American Library Association as texts with “special appeal to young adults, ages 12 through 18.”

-After reeling off other complaints about the books, which she said she had confirmed were available at some district libraries, she took aim at A Lesson Before Dying, which addresses racism and racial identity in 1940s Louisiana, and was approved for use in 11th grade curriculum.
+After reeling off other complaints about the books, she took aim at A Lesson Before Dying, which addresses racism and racial identity in 1940s Louisiana, and was approved for use in 11th grade curriculum.
 It included an excerpt of a “couple undressing,” she wrote.

 Although Manning admitted she had not read The Bluest Eye or confirmed its contents “firsthand,” she said she was convinced by the accounts of others that the text was unfit for 12th graders.

-“I have not been able to get a copy of this book in my hands but I should be able to get a copy by tomorrow to confirm what is in it,” Manning wrote.
+“I have not been able to get a copy of this book in my hands but I should be able to get a copy by tomorrow to confirm what is in it,” Manning wrote at the time.

 After quoting one line she had heard that made references to sexual desire, Manning said: “I’ve been told there is much more and although I have not confirmed this firsthand but I believe this should be removed from our curriculum and shelves immediately pending review.”